redsymbol/amitools/README.md

 AMITools is a collection of command-line tools for creating, querying, and working with Amazon machine images.

-At the moment (May 2013), it is in a beta.
+At the moment (June 2013), it is in a beta.
 I'd appreciate feedback especially on the command line UI, and also reports of bugs or missing functionality not called out in the text below.
 (I'm updating this README as I go along.)
 Message me via github, or (preferred) send